Exempt-Medic/Archipelago/worlds/psychonauts/docs/setup_en.md

 start playing! <br>
 Most checks will be sent to you anywhere outside a load or cutscene.
 Checks are sent one item at a time. <br>
 To swap between seeds, just change your RandoSeed.lua in the Scripts folder.
-The Client uses the seed name from RandoSeed.lua to keep information between seeds seperated. <br>
+The Client uses the seed name from RandoSeed.lua to keep information between seeds separated. <br>